NightClover-code/rest-countries-api/README.md

 ## The challenge

-Your challenge was to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.
+The challenge was to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the design.

 Users should be able to: